gigodata/gigodata.github.io/README.md

 # Repository Philosophy

-This repository reflects the philosophy behind GIGO Data:
+This repository reflects the philosophy behind GIGO Data™:

 > Systems are only as reliable as the information they contain.